RQuBE-iitd/RQuBE/README.md

 It created 2 files (topk.csv and nfa.csv) where topk.csv contains the topk ranks found by the algo and nfa.csv stores the nfa learned by the BF algorithm.

 ### BBFS
+Create a folder where you want to store the results of bbfs as shown below in the example.

 To compile: g++ -O3 src/bbfs_(node/edge).cpp -o out

 To run: ./out path_to/edges.txt path_to/labels.txt ground_truth_directory start_file_number end_file_number path_length